rnestler/rnestler.github.io-source/content/articles/2017/2017-04-08_visiting_shackspace.rst

 * A kitchen
 * A big main working room
-* A machine room with Lasercutter, 3D-Printer, ...
+* A machine room with laser-cutter, 3D-printer, ...
 * A silent room, mainly used by student for learning
-* A confrence room
+* A conference room

 Like every hackerspace they have lots of beautiful installations arround, like a Back to the Future themed clock which also shows the founding date.